 Wrestling without borders establishes a cross-border platform with the aim to interest teenagers and kids in wrestling.
-The cross-border activities bring Austrian and Hungarian wrestlers together, in order to institutionalize common events and to save a long-termed cooperation between Austria and Hungary.
+The cross-border activities bring Austrian and Hungarian wrestlers together, in order to institutionalise common events and to save a long-termed cooperation between Austria and Hungary.

-Popularity of wrestling has decreased in the last decades in both countries, Austria and Hungary, which causes problems in finding young members.
+The popularity of wrestling has decreased in the last decades in both countries, Austria and Hungary, which causes problems in finding young members.
 Common activities promise to meet these challenges: Training courses for instructors and teaching videos are the knowledge base for training of teenagers and kids.
 Within tournaments and training camps, young wrestlers can compete with each other.

 mecca supports the “Burgenländischen Ringsportverband” in administrating this cross-border project.